Philosophy of the Asana

 The Psychic Body

-The full effect of the Kandasana is felt several minutes after the practice when the hips reset and could last up to a few days.
-It creates a deep hole right at the very core of the hips, like a vessel so empty and vast.
-The opening of the hole forms a pathway which leads directly to the brain.
-Breathing through this great hole, together with the Bandhas, shall transform the energy into one powerful and potent current we call the Kundalini.
+The full effect of the Kandasana is felt after the practice once the hips have restored.
+This energetic effect could last up to days.
+It creates a deep hole right at the very core of the hips, like an open tube.
+This channel is directly connected to the brain.
+Breathing through this pathway allows us to easily collect the ascend the kundalini through the chakras of the astral system.

 Remember that the Kandasana is just one of the many ways to awaken the Kundalini energy.
 In this light, one should never feel lacking if this is not happening.
-I never thought of learning it.
-It was something that I an organic need for me as I ventured deeper into the practice.
-The kandasana is an effective way to release energy stagnation and channel it to rise.
-The energetic requirement and readiness shall flowingly lead the student to this path.
+Alternatives are other hip-openers which suit your level.
+After your choice of asana (flow), you can do the nadi shodhana after.
+Asana and pranayama can effectively and safely open the energetic body too.
+In the future, the readiness shall flowingly lead you to this path.
 So, do not rush.

 But there are many of you out there who might be feeling the calling to try this out already.
 For this lesson, I am sharing with you some deeper components of the breath and energy locks and how they are all related to the structural movements.
-All these shall lead to a richer and safe experience.
+All these shall lead to a richer and safe experience of the kandasana.